Ingrid Grieger, EdD, Director

-Dr. Ingrid Grieger has been the Director of the Counseling Center at Iona College since 1989 and the Chair of the Student Development Diversity Committee since January, 2006.
+Dr. Ingrid Grieger has been the Director of the Counseling Center at Iona College since 1989 and the Chair of the Division of Student Life Diversity Committee since January, 2006.
 She is also an adjunct Professor in the Department of Psychology at Iona College and an adjunct Professor in the Graduate School of Education at Fordham University.
 Dr. Grieger received her doctorate in counseling from the University of Virginia.
 Since that time she has worked in a number of college and university counseling centers, in community mental health clinics and in private clinical practice.
 Dr. Grieger has been a frequent presenter at professional conferences, and she has published extensively in the areas of women's issues in psychotherapy, multicultural concerns, organizational development, innovative programming and systemic interventions in student affairs.
 In 2000, Dr. Grieger was the recipient of the Hugh McCabe Humanitarian Award at Iona College and in 2006, she was the recipient of the Woman of Achievement Award at Iona College.
 Most recently, Dr. Grieger has co-authored articles on qualitative research and has published a chapter on cultural assessment in the Handbook of Multicultural Assessment (3rd Ed.).
 Dr. Grieger also presented two papers at the Annual Meeting of the American Psychological Association (APA) in August, 2007.
+In 2012, Dr. Grieger co-authored Success and Sanity on The College Campus: A Guide for Parents, a practical resource containing valuable information for parents of prospective and current college students.

 Dr. Ismini Georgiades, Associate Director/Coordinator of Training, joined the Iona College Counseling Center in the summer of 2000.
 She is also an adjunct Assistant Professor in the Graduate School of Education at Fordham University and at the Department of Psychology at Iona College.
 Dr. Georgiades received her doctorate in counseling psychology from Fordham University and has worked in medical and psychiatric hospitals, and in community mental health clinics.
 She has also worked as a research psychologist on various funded projects related to medical illness, psychological interventions and mental health.
 Dr. Georgiades has presented and published in the areas of health, stress and anger management, grief and loss, multicultural and mental health issues.

-Dr. Robert Henderson, Counselor/Coordinator of Alcohol and other Drug (AOD) Services, joined the Iona College Counseling Center in fall of 2007.
+Dr. Robert Henderson, PsyD, Counselor/Coordinator of Wellness Services, joined the Iona College Counseling Center in fall of 2007.
 Dr. Henderson received his doctorate in School Clinical-Child Psychology from Pace University.
 His Professional interest include the assessment and treatment of all types of psychopathology with a specialized interest in the area of trauma.
 Other professional interest include the role of early parent, child and familial relationship in the formation of personality and character structure, attachment theory, psychodynamic theory, and multiculturalism in psychology.

 Margaret Bohan, Office Manager, joined the staff of the Iona College Counseling Center in 1989, following a seven-year tenure in the Counseling Center at the College of New Rochelle.
 In addition to providing administrative and technical support to Center staff, Ms. Bohan supervises all student workers and participates in special events and projects such as the Honors Convocation and the Middle States Accreditation Process.
 Ms. Bohan has also served as a member of the Iona College Sexual Harassment Task Force, which promulgated the College's policies and procedures on sexual harassment.
 She has also served as a member of the Human Resource & Compensation Committee and the Information Technology Committee of the Staff and Administrative Council (SAC).
 In March, 2007, Ms. Bohan was the recipient of the Woman of Achievement Award at Iona College.